 Career Pathways engages philanthropic executives and thought leaders inside and outside the field of philanthropy.

-The tuition cost, once selected, varies based on your organizations membership status.
-The cost for current Council members is $5,500.
-The cost for non-members is $7,000.
-The Career Pathways program has received generous support from our grantors, the W.K.
-Kellogg Foundation, The Kresge Foundation, The Robert Wood Johnson Foundation and The Duke Endowment.
-Most meals are covered by the program, but participants are responsible for their individual air travel, lodging, and ground transportation costs.
+The tuition cost, if selected, varies based on your organization’s membership status.
+The cost for current Council members is $3,200.
+The cost for non-members is $4,500.
+For any in-person meetings most meals are covered by the program, but participants are responsible for their individual air travel, lodging, and ground transportation costs.

 Yes.
 A reference/nomination is required from your home institution and must be from the current CEO or the supervisor to whom you report.
 References should be sumbitted during the online application process.